elephantscale/es-training-new/cybersecurity-common/slides/Security_Design.md

  * Secure protective casing and mounting options for deployment of devices in exposed locations

- * To identify possible problems in the supply chain, make the device and packaging “tamper evident”
+ * To identify possible problems in the supply chain, make the device and packaging "tamper evident"

  * Shield against side-channel attacks